samlown/rastertotpcl/README.md

 into problems.

 ## Installation

+### Linux prerequisites

 The CUPS development headers and ppd compiler are required before compilation.
-In Debian/Ubuntu, these can be installed with:
+On Debian or Ubuntu, these can be installed with:

 ```
 sudo apt-get install build-essential libcups2-dev cups-ppdc
 ```

+### MacOS prerequisites

+Download XCode and install it.

+### Install (both Linux and MacOS)

 The easiest way to install from source is to run the following from the base directory: